Communist Party of Kampuchea: Khmer Rouge in power

-In power, the Khmer Rouge carried out a radical program that included isolating the country from foreign influence, closing schools, hospitals and factories, abolishing banking, finance and currency, outlawing all religions, confiscating all private property and relocating people from urban areas to collective farms where forced labor was widespread.
-The purpose of this policy was to reform professional and urban Cambodians, or "New People" through agricultural labor under the supervision of the untainted rural "Old People".
-The goal was develop an economy based on the export of rice in order to later develop industry.
+In power, the Khmer Rouge carried out a radical program that included isolating the country from foreign influence, closing schools, hospitals, and factories, abolishing banking, finance and currency, outlawing all religions, confiscating all private property and relocating people from urban areas to collective farms where forced labor was widespread.
+This policy aimed to reform professional and urban Cambodians, or "New People", through agricultural labor under the supervision of the untainted rural "Old People".
+The goal was to develop an economy based on the export of rice to develop industry later.
 The party adopted the slogan: "If we have rice, we can have everything".
-These actions and policies resulted in massive deaths through executions, work exhaustion, illness and starvation.
+These actions and policies resulted in massive deaths through executions, work exhaustion, illness, and starvation.

 In Phnom Penh and other cities, the Khmer Rouge told residents that they would be moved only about "two or three kilometers" outside the city and would return in "two or three days".
 Some witnesses say they were told that the evacuation was because of the "threat of American bombing" and that they did not have to lock their houses since the Khmer Rouge would "take care of everything" until they returned.
 These were not the first evacuations of civilian populations by the Khmer Rouge.
-Similar evacuations of populations without possessions had been occurring on a smaller scale since the early 1970s.
+Similar evacuations of populations without possessions had occurred on a smaller scale since the early 1970s.

 The Khmer Rouge attempted to turn Cambodia into a classless society by depopulating cities and forcing the urban population into agricultural communes through brutal totalitarian methods.
 The entire population was forced to become farmers in labour camps.
 During their four years in power, the Khmer Rouge overworked and starved the population while at the same time executing selected groups who had the potential to undermine the new state (including intellectuals) and killing many others for even minor breaches of rules.

 Through the 1970s and especially after mid-1975, the party became increasingly paranoid, blaming failures caused by its agricultural policies on external enemies (usually the CIA and Vietnam) and domestic traitors.
 The resultant purges reached a crest in 1977 and 1978 when thousands, including some important CPK leaders, were executed.
 The older generation of CPK members, suspected of having links with or sympathies for Vietnam, were targeted by the Pol Pot leadership.